 This is by far one of my most favorite recipes ever!
 Super Easy and Super Delicious !
 If you’ve been following me since the early days you’ve probably made this recipe by now.
 It’s perfection in a bowl .
 I’ve simplified the recipe along the way so that now it is just the way Joel and I like it. it’s pretty easy as long as you buy the squash pre – cut (available in every supermarket, and corner produce store).
 I just made my first batch of the season, and the squash is sweet and delicious.
 I always add a little butter to it, but you can totally leave it out.
 It tastes so creamy you’ll swear there’s cream in it, but really, there is none.
 I love a little freshly grated nutmeg in it too, but you can certainly just sprinkle in a very little bit of already grated nutmeg.
 I hope your family and friends enjoy this as much as my family does!
 It’s always on my table for Thanksgiving.
 A delightful way to start a dinner, or a delicious main dish served alongside a beautiful salad and bread.
-This can easily be made vegetarian by substituting chicken broth for vegetable broth, which is how I make it on Thanksgiving for Kerri, who is vegetarian.
+This can easily be made vegetarian by substituting chicken broth for vegetable broth, which is how I make it on Thanksgiving for Kerri (our daughter) who is a vegetarian.

 *This can be made without cream so easily–but if you want a touch of richness you can add a little heavy cream into soup and mix in before serving.
 Totally not necessary but just saying.